d4ndox/mnp/README.md

 ## How to build mnp

-'libcurl' is required to build mnp.
+'libcurl' is required to build mnp. `apt-get install libcurl4`

 ```bash
 $ cd mnp